NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5BBB(A)
   - Hitbox appears one frame sooner and disappears two frames sooner
   - More lift
-- 6A changed to be 5BBB(A) with A follow up (old 6A)
+- 5A can be grabbed the entire animation
+- 5A Kunai cannot "charge"
+- 2B has more lift
+- 2A
+  - Akamaru startup adjusted
+  - Is active after 9 frames instead of after 1
 - 6B(B)
   - Bounces closer
   - Recovers one frame sooner
   - Does 4 more damage
 - 6B(2A) added as 5A
+- 6A changed to be 5BBB(A) with A follow up (old 6A)
 - 4B staggers instead of bounces
-- 2B has more lift
-- 5A can be grabbed the entire animation
-- 5A Kunai cannot "charge"
 - 4A better window
 - Act4A
   - Ends a bit faster
   - Unblockable
   - Does more damage
-- 2A
-  - Akamaru startup adjusted
+- 2X
-  - Is active after 9 frames instead of after 1
-- RA(B) changed to be 6B with follow ups
+  - If holding X after super freeze ends, Akamaru will jump.
+  - Akamaru has more lift (TODO: is this in general?)
 - 5X6
   - Does Kidomaru's 5X activator into vanilla 5X
   - Low crushes
   - Has a unique super freeze animation
+- RA(B) changed to be 6B with follow ups
 - GRKnJ travels two frames slower
-- If holding X after super freeze ends on 2X, Akamaru will jump.
-- Akamaru has more lift

 #### Cosmetic